Palmer's Penguins

 Research stations in Antarctica

-The Palmer Penguins data contains size measurements, clutch observations, and blood isotope ratios for 344 Penguins of 3 penguin species observed on three islands in the Palmer Archipelago, Antarctica over a study period of three years.
-The palmerpenguins data is commonly used when introducing students to new data science concepts.
+The Palmer Penguins dataset contains size measurements, clutch observations, and blood isotope ratios for 344 penguins of 3 penguin species observed on three islands in the Palmer Archipelago, Antarctica over a study period of three years.

 The canonical paper from Gorman et al. presents the research in detail.
 Palmer's Penguins is an alternative to the Iris sample dataset.